Andrew0T/To-do-list-app/README.md

     The user can change the order of items in the list of items, by clicking on and holding the left mouse button then moving up or down the list.

+    The user can delete the complete list by hitting the 'Enter' button.